 |Where||Kyneton Racing Club – 44 Campaspe Pl, Kyneton VIC 3444|

-HorseBetting’s Victorian form analyst presents his best bets and top quaddie numbers for the nine-race card at Kyneton on Tuesday afternoon.
-The track is rated a Good 4, the is rail out 4m for the entire circuit, and the meeting is set to get underway at 1:30pm AEST.
+HorseBetting’s Victorian form analyst presents his best bets, quaddie numbers and odds from Australia’s leading online bookmakers for the eight-race card at Kyneton on Monday afternoon.
+The track is rated a Soft 5, with the rail out in the true position, for the meeting getting underway at 1:30pm AEDT.

 |Kyneton quadrella selections|